The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 Decomposition using ISOMAP

 You can see above that the correlation between these components is very low.
-In fact, they are even less correlated as compared to the components we obtained using SVD earlier!
+They are even less correlated than the components we obtained using SVD earlier!

 3.11 t- Distributed Stochastic Neighbor Embedding (t-SNE)

-So far we have learned that PCA is a good choice for dimensionality reduction and visualization for datasets with a large number of variables.
+So far, we have learned that PCA is a good choice for dimensionality reduction and visualization of datasets with many variables.
 But what if we could use something more advanced?
 What if we can easily search for patterns in a non-linear way? t-SNE is one such technique.
 There are mainly two types of approaches we can use to map the data points:

-• Local approaches : They maps nearby points on the manifold to nearby points in the low dimensional representation.
+• Local approaches: They map nearby points on the manifold to nearby points in the low-dimensional representation.

-• Global approaches : They attempt to preserve geometry at all scales, i.e. mapping nearby points on manifold to nearby points in low dimensional representation as well as far away points to far away points.
+• Global approaches attempt to preserve geometry at all scales, i.e., mapping nearby points on a manifold to nearby points in low-dimensional representation and far-away points to far-away points.

 You can refer to this article to learn about t-SNE in more detail.